-At Hipcamp, we partner with private landowners and connect them with people looking for unique places to stay, camp, and get outside.
-Hosting on Hipcamp provides an opportunity to share your land with our community of nature lovers and helps you earn extra income for your home expenses, property management, and dream projects.
+At Hipcamp, we connect private landowners with people looking for unique places to stay, camp, and get outside.
+Hosting on Hipcamp provides an opportunity to share your land with our community of nature lovers and earn extra income for your home expenses, property management, and dream projects.

-Great!
-We’ve seen that putting some revenue toward porta-potties or more permanent toilet structures can be a good investment because it will attract more campers in the long run.
-In some areas, listings with toilets get two times as many bookings as listings without.
+Toilets benefit everyone!
+Putting some revenue toward toilet structures can be a good investment because they attract more campers in the long run.

-The most common permanent facilities that Hosts provide include: compost toilets, outhouses, and flush toilets.
-However, these come in all shapes and sizes and Hosts get pretty creative when it comes to bathrooms.
+The most common permanent facilities Hosts provide include compost toilets, outhouses, and flush toilets, typically falling in Tier A, D, or E. These come in all shapes and sizes, with many Hosts getting pretty creative when it comes to bathrooms.
 Here’s some inspiration: